 Whitstable’s historic working harbour was the engine that drove the town’s oyster-fishing boom, and it remains a hub of activity to this day.

 The harbour hosts a frequent market - an open-air showcase of local crafts, food and art.

 Cycling is a great way to explore Whitstable.
 In fact, it’s a great way to get out and explore the rest of the idyllic Kentish countryside, as well as the city of Canterbury, and the county’s stunning coastline.

 Oyster Bay Trail is a winding 5-mile route along Whitstable’s shoreline and promenade, and connects to the Viking Cycle Trail if you’re looking to venture further afield.

 The Crab and Winkle Way begins in Whitstable, and winds through the countryside and woodland, past the winding pond which is a great spot for a picnic.

 Kent Cycle Hire offers great flexibility, allowing you drop off any bicycles rented with them at any of their three cycle hubs in Whitstable, Herne Bay and Canterbury.

-If you’re looking for an excuse to pamper yourself then Whitstable has a number of options.
-We recommend Elite Pampering - the mobile spa!
+If you’re looking for an excuse to pamper yourself then Whitstable then we recommend Pure Indulgence!

-When you’re staying with us, we want to make sure that you’re feeling as relaxed and at home as possible.
-Which is why we’ve partnered with Elite Pampering to deliver 5 star quality treatments to your door.
-They are trained in a number of treatments, including bridal make-up, manicures, pedicures and facials.
-They also offer a range of Gentlemen’s treatments, such as executive hand and nail treatments and an executive foot groom.
+When you’re staying with us, we want to make sure that you’re feeling as relaxed and at home as possible, which is why we recommend Pure Indulgence By The Sea to deliver 5 star quality treatments in a spa environment.
+They are trained in a number of treatments including bridal make-up, manicures, pedicures, facials, waxing and massage.